Skip to main content

 #

 Texas’s permissive regulatory environment has made Dallas an attractive market for autonomous vehicle companies.
-The result is an unprecedented concentration of robotaxi services and emerging legal questions about liability.
+The result is an unprecedented concentration of robotaxi services in the DFW metroplex.

 Uber and Avride Operations